 Surge in Climate Change Concern

-The GSHPA website now receives over 8,200 visits a month as interest in ground source heat pump installations grow.
+The GSHPA website now receives over 8,200 visits a month (from May 2019) as interest in ground source heat pump installations grow.
 Amongst the most popular pages are the lists of GSHPA Members to which viewers go to look for installers, consultants, drillers and suppliers.

 The number of "entrances" to the website in a month has increased from around 5,600 six months ago to a level of 8,256 in the month to 14 May 2019.
 An alternative measure, also provided by Google Analytics, is that the "Unique Page Views" has risen to 12,691 over the same month.